stutzlab/multichain-rest/README.md

-# multichain-api
+# multichain-rest

-REST API over Multichain RPC operations
+This is a REST API over Multichain RPC calls with some easing for common features.